 Even though Aldan is a smaller borough, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The education level of Aldan citizens is a little higher than the average for US cities and towns: 23.31% of adults in Aldan have at least a bachelor's degree.
+The population of Aldan overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Aldan, 23.31% have at least a bachelor's degree.

 The per capita income in Aldan in 2022 was $37,712, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $150,848 for a family of four.
 However, Aldan contains both very wealthy and poor people as well.